 Is R22 refrigerant now illegal to use?

 While you may have heard people talk about the “freon ban,” R22 is still legal to use in your air conditioner.
 You will not be penalized in any way for continuing to use an air conditioner that runs on R22.
+In any case you should trust a professional to assess your system to determine any needed changes in the future before these potential penalties become reality.

 Will the price of my refrigerant go up because of the R22 phaseout?